 9.16 A councillor may, through the general manager, put a question to a council employee about a matter on the agenda.
 Council employees are only obliged to answer a question put to them through the general manager at the direction of the general manager.

-9.17 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to documents.
+9.17 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to information.
 Where a councillor or council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the council.

 9.18 Councillors must put questions directly, succinctly, respectfully and without argument.